openstack-k8s-operators/ci-framework/docs/source/quickstart/01_requirements.md

 * sudo

 # Needed specific configurations
-Your used must have full `sudo` access in order to:
+Your user must have full `sudo` access in order to:

 * install packages
 * push specific configurations linked to CRC